HKS-8999/KryptoSense/README.md

 # KryptoSense
-(In Progress) Cloud Based Project to get track of Crypto Currency
+Cloud Based Project to get track of Crypto Currency